 ESM as a responsible investor

-The ESM has made environmental, social and governance (ESG) considerations an essential aspect of its investments.
+The ESM has made environmental, social and governance (ESG) considerations an important aspect of its investments.
 While creditworthiness, liquidity, and return remain critical investment objectives to ensure the ESM can fully implement its mandate, ESG criteria are playing an increasing role.
+As such, the ESM is focusing on implementing an issuer-based ESG scoring approach for its paid-in capital investments.

 The Principles for Responsible Investment (PRI)